 MP for Yeovil

-Adam Dance is the Liberal Democrat Member of Parliament for Yeovil, elected in July 2024.
-The data provided does not include details of his career before becoming an MP.
+Adam Dance is the Liberal Democrat Member of Parliament for Yeovil, elected on 4 July 2024.
+The data lists his voting record, attendance and six declared financial interests, with no detailed career background provided here.

-Declared financial interests total six items: two miscellaneous entries; donations and other support for MP activities; employment and earnings (including ongoing paid employment); and gifts, benefits and hospitality from UK sources.
+Declared six financial interests, including miscellaneous items; donations and other support for MP activities (including loans); employment and earnings (including ongoing paid employment); and gifts, benefits and hospitality from UK sources.

 Generated 21 February 2026